sudheerj/reactjs-interview-questions/README.md

      ```
 241. ### Is it mandatory to define constructor for React component?
      No, it is not mandatory. i.e, If you don’t initialize state and you don’t bind methods, you don’t need to implement a constructor for your React component.
+242. ### What are default props?
+     The defaultProps are defined as a property on the component class to set the default props for the class.
+This is used for undefined props, but not for null props.
+For example, let us create color default prop for the button component,
+     ```javascript
+     class MyButton extends React.Component {
+       // ...
+     }

+     MyButton.defaultProps = {
+       color: 'red'
+     };

+     ```

+     If props.color is not provided then it will set the default value to 'red'. i.e, Whenever you try to access the color prop it uses default value
+     ```javascript
+     render() {
+        return <MyButton /> ; // props.color will be set to red
+      }
+     ```
+     **Note:** If you provide null value then it remains null value.
+243. ### Why should not call setState in componentWillUnmount?
+     You should not call setState() in componentWillUnmount() because Once a component instance is unmounted, it will never be mounted again.
+244. ### What is the purpose of getDerivedStateFromError?
+     This lifecycle method is invoked after an error has been thrown by a descendant component.
+It receives the error that was thrown as a parameter and should return a value to update state.
+The signature of the lifecycle method is as follows,
+     ```javascript
+     static getDerivedStateFromError(error)
+     ```
+     Let us take error boundary use case with the above lifecycle method for demonistration purpose,
+     ```javascript
+     class ErrorBoundary extends React.Component {
+       constructor(props) {
+         super(props);
+         this.state = { hasError: false };
+       }

+       static getDerivedStateFromError(error) {
+         // Update state so the next render will show the fallback UI. return { hasError: true };
+       }

+       render() {
+         if (this.state.hasError) {
+           // You can render any custom fallback UI return <h1>Something went wrong.</h1>;
+         }

+         return this.props.children;
+       }
+     }
+     ```